hudson-and-thames/arbitragelab/docs/source/stochastic_control_approach/optimal_convergence.rst

 stocks in a merger.

 :math:`−\lambda_1 x_t` and :math:`−\lambda_2 x_t` capture the absolute mispricing of each asset relative to CAPM.
-For further information regarding the utility of :math:`\lambda`'s, interested readers can refer Section 1.1 in the paper.
+For further information regarding the utility of :math:`\lambda`'s, interested readers can refer to Section 1.1 in the paper.

 Cointegration and relative mispricing
 *************************************